-The WorkSafe Agent (the Agent) can only pay for exercise physiology services provided by healthcare professionals who are:
+The WorkSafe Agent (the Agent) can only pay the reasonable costs for exercise physiology services provided by healthcare professionals who are:

 - registered by WorkSafe to provide exercise physiology services

-- eligible for accredited membership of Exercise and Sports Science Australia
+- fully accredited members of Exercise and Sports Science Australia

-- WorkSafe expects that all exercise physiologists providing services to workers as part of the Victorian Workers' Compensation Scheme integrate the principles of the Clinical Framework for the Delivery of Health Services to Injured Workers (Clinical Framework) into their daily practice.
+WorkSafe expects that all exercise physiologists providing services to workers as part of the Victorian Workers' Compensation Scheme integrate the principles of the Clinical Framework for the Delivery of Health Services (Clinical Framework) into their daily practice.

 The Clinical Framework is based on the following principles:

-- A medical practitioner must provide a request for exercise physiology services prior to commencement of treatment:
+- A medical practitioner must provide a referral for exercise physiology services prior to commencement of treatment.